Why I Started Kin: A Yoga Teacher's Rebellion Against Bad Design

 The Awakening

 The breaking point came during a teacher training intensive.
 Day after day, watching advanced practitioners, people who'd dedicated their lives to this practice, getting let down by their gear.
 Mats bunching up during transitions.
-Hands slipping in crucial moments.
-Students losing focus because they couldn't trust their foundation.
+Hands slipping at crucial moments, throwing seasoned pros off balance.

-That night, I decided to build what didn't exist: a mat that performed like the practice deserved.
+That night, I decided to build what didn't exist: a mat that performed like the practice deserved, and looked good doing it.

 The Philosophy